Israel–New Zealand relations: Gaza war

 Our action today is not against the Israeli people, who suffered immeasurably on October 7 and who have continued to suffer through Hamas' ongoing refusal to release all hostages.
 Nor is it designed to sanction the wider Israeli government.
 Rather, the travel bans are targeted at two individuals who are using their leadership positions to actively undermine peace and security and remove prospects for a two-state solution."

 On 30 July 2025, New Zealand joined 15 other countries including France, Canada and Australia in signing the "New York Call" which proposed recognising Palestinian statehood at the United Nations General Assembly in September 2025.
 This announcement was criticised by both the US and Israeli governments for "rewarding" Hamas' terrorism.
 On 9 August 2025, the NZ, Australian, German, Italian and British Foreign Ministers issued a joint statement condemning Netanyahu's plan to militarily occupy Gaza City.
 That same day, Luxon and Australian Prime Minister Anthony Albanese reiterated calls for a ceasefire in Gaza and opposed Israeli plans to occupy Gaza City.

 On 17 September 2025, Peters said that the New Zealand would not support the UN report that described the situation in the Gaza Strip as genocide but would instead wait for the ICJ's decision.
 On 26 September, Peters clarified New Zealand's decision not to recognise Palestinian statehood during the 80th session of the United Nations General Assembly, stating "that it would encourage Hamas to resist negotiation in the belief it was winning the propaganda war."
 On 29 October, the New Zealand Defence Force sent a liaison officer to inform the New Zealand government about the Israel-Hamas peace process.
 The officer would be based at the United States-led "Civil Military Coordination Centre."

+On 2 June 2026, Foreign Minister Winston Peters announced a travel ban against three extremist Israeli settlers, Itamar Yehuda Levi, Harel David Libi, and Eliav Libi, who have "actively worked to expand illegal settlements in the West Bank, including through violence."
+Peters also stated that the ban does not target the Israeli people or government and continue to call for a two-state solution that "will secure peace, safety, and prosperity for Israelis and Palestinians alike."